Sullivan12138/Sullivan12138/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on HUST
+- 🔭 I’m currently working on Huazhong University of Science and Technology
 - 🌱 I’m currently learning tensorflow
 - 👯 I’m looking to collaborate on CSers
 - 🤔 I’m looking for help with storage